Font

 Why we collect your information

-- help provide you the best possible care and services
+• helping provide you with the best possible care and services, including your personalised care plan

-- plan for the future and ensure our care remains person-centred and high quality.
+• planning for the future and ensuring our care remains person-centred and high quality.

 Sensitive and health information